Configuring Backup Proxy for Storage Integration

 For some operations with storage snapshots, Veeam Backup & Replication requires a backup proxy.
 The backup proxy is used for two purposes:

-- The role of a backup proxy must be assigned to a Microsoft Windows machine.
+- You must assign to a Microsoft Windows or a Linux machine the role of a backup proxy.
 This can be a dedicated machine or backup server performing the role of the default backup proxy.

-- For Backup from Storage Snapshots, the transport mode for the backup proxy must be set to Automatic selection or Direct storage access.
+- For backup from storage snapshots, the transport mode for VMware backup proxy must be set to Automatic selection or Direct storage access.

-- [For HPE 3PAR] If storage LUNs reside in a virtual domain, the backup proxy to which LUNs are exported must reside in the same virtual domain.
+- [For VMware and Veeam Agent integration] For HPE 3PAR, if storage LUNs reside in a virtual domain, the backup proxy to which LUNs are exported must reside in the same virtual domain.
 If LUNs reside outside a virtual domain, the backup proxy must also reside outside any available virtual domain.

-- The backup proxy must have a Microsoft iSCSI Software initiator enabled.
+- [For Microsoft Windows] The backup proxy must have a Microsoft iSCSI Software initiator enabled.

 - iSCSI traffic between the backup proxy and storage system must be allowed.

 For storage rescan, Veeam Backup & Replication uses its own initiator.
-For this reason, a Microsoft iSCSI Software initiator may not be enabled when you perform storage rescan.
-For Backup from Storage Snapshots, however, a Microsoft iSCSI Software initiator must be enabled.
+For this reason, a Microsoft iSCSI Software initiator and Open-iSCSI may not be enabled when you perform storage rescan.
+For Backup from Storage Snapshots, however, the Microsoft iSCSI Software initiator and Open-iSCSI must be enabled.

 Fibre Channel Protocol

 - The backup proxy must have a Fibre channel adapter installed and must have access to the storage system over Fibre Channel fabric.